totalemail/blog/content/what-hath-god-wrought.md

 #### Why: Our objective

-TotalEmail exists to help you determine whether an email is malicious, spam, or benign (or something else entirely).
+TotalEmail exists to help you determine whether or not an email is malicious.

 #### How: Our criteria for success